Deadly Force (TV series)

 Deadly Force (Убойная сила) is a Russian detective TV series, which first appeared on television in 2000.
-In total from 2000 to 2005 there were 6 seasons (57 series).
+In total from 2000 to 2005 there were 6 seasons (57 episodes).

 It was released by Channel One Russia simultaneously as a spin-off series from Streets of Broken Lights and as its direct competitor.

 One of the defining characteristics of the series are its humorous pop-culture references, pertaining to Russian and international film, TV and literature.

 Plot

 The action begins in 1999 in St. Petersburg.
 In the center of the plot are operatives of the district militsiya department and the homicide department of the command post in St. Petersburg.
 The first season of the series included a narrative tied to a single story (9 episodes).
 In the following seasons, as a rule, each series is an independent criminal detective story.

 The main characters of the series are Igor Plakhov and Vasily Rogov – police officers, their service is associated with the investigation of domestic crimes and the fight against organized crime.
 Working for a minuscule salary and risking their lives, the heroes fulfill their duty.
 In the first season, the main characters are employees of the district police department.
 In the department, Anatoly Dukalis is transferred to Plakhov and Rogov for additional support, who in turn does not lose touch with his old acquaintances, heroes of the series The Streets of Broken Lights.
 Starting from the second season, the employees of the district department Plakhov, Rogov and Shishkin are transferred to the head-office, under the direct start of the general (San Sanych).
 Here their ways diverge from the cops (Dukalis, Volkov, Larin and Solovets).
 Their service makes them go to various places: (Los Angeles, Chechnya, Cote d'Azur, South Africa) and everywhere they show high professionalism, resourcefulness and sense of humor, allowing with honor to come out of the most difficult tests.